 To return to the analogy to a rope and pulley for a moment: while a balanced circuit is like a rope running over the pulley, an unbalanced circuit is more like a rope with a weight being lifted and lowered by someone standing on a high place; there's no mutuality of action, and all of the information is contained on one straight run of rope.

 From the above, it should be apparent that whether a connection between two devices is "balanced" or "unbalanced" depends entirely on the devices, and not on the cable.
 If one side is grounded, the connection is unbalanced.
+If neither is grounded and both have equal impedance to ground, the connection is balanced.
 However, we also speak of types of cable construction as "balanced" or "unbalanced" because there are two very different ways of making cable for these two types of connection.

 Balanced cables, as one might expect, usually have a symmetrical design.
 Examples include twisted-pair telephone cable, CAT 5 computer network cable, and old TV antenna "twin-lead" cable.
-Professional audio cables made for balanced audio, like telephone cable, are usually composed of twisted pairs of insulated wire, frequently but not always shielded.
+Professional audio cables made for balanced audio are usually composed of twisted pairs of insulated wire, usually with an external shield over the pair.
 Unbalanced cables generally take the form of coaxial cable--so called because the two conductors in coaxial cable share a common axis.
 In the center is a signal conductor, coated with an insulating dielectric; outside of the dielectric is a shield, consisting either of a wire braid, foil, or a combination of braid and foil, and this shield is used as the ground conductor.

 Perhaps by now you're thinking: fine, but who cares?
 Whether a signal is balanced or unbalanced, it gets where it's going.
 Indeed it does, but there's one important difference in terms of what happens along the way.
 Balanced and unbalanced lines use very different strategies for noise reduction, and this difference accounts for the widespread use of balanced circuits in professional audio gear, as well as for the differences in construction between balanced and unbalanced lines.